History of Galatasaray S.K.: The Third Dynasty (1962–1966)

 For the third time, Gündüz Kılıç became the manager of Galatasaray in 1960.

 Galatasaray won the league in 1961-1962 and 1962-1963.

 In the 1962-1963 season, the club scored 105 goals, which is still a Süper Lig record, with Metin Oktay the topscorer for the fourth time.

 In the same season, the TFF started the Turkish Cup and Galatasaray won both final legs 2–1 against Fenerbahçe and became the first club to win the double.
 Galatasaray could not win the Süper Lig for the next five seasons, but managed to win the Turkish Cup four times in a row, which is still a Süper Lig record.
 Altay in 1964, Fenerbahçe in 1965 and Beşiktaş in 1966 all lost the Turkish Cup final to Galatasaray.

 In 1966, the TFF started the Turkish Super Cup.
 Galatasaray won the first Turkish Super Cup beating Süper Lig champion Beşiktaş 2–0 in Ankara.

 After seven consecutive seasons and a total of eleven seasons, Galatasaray manager Gündüz Kılıç quit.
 His managerial record at the club included winning two Istanbul Football League championships, two Süper Lig championship titles, four Turkish Cup and one Turkish Super Cup.

 The Fourth Dynasty (1969–1973)

 After five seasons without winning the Süper Lig, the new Galatasaray president Selahattin Beyazıt signed Tomislav Kaloperović as the new manager of the club.

 Galatasaray became champions and Galatasaray legend Metin Oktay ended his career winning the Gol Kralı for the sixth time, which is still a record in the Süper Lig.

-After finishing eighth in the 1969-1970 season, the club won three consecutive Süper Lig championships in 1971, 1972 and 1973.
+After finishing eighth in the 1969-1970 season, the club won three consecutive Süper Lig championships in 1971,1972 and 1973 with help of doping.
 It was the first time that any club had won the Süper Lig three times in a row.